Treasured Time Supervised Visits

 During the visits the professional provider documents the interactions between the parent and child(ren) and will remain a neutral observer.

-The term "Supervised Exchanges", sometimes referred to as "Monitored Exchanges" or "Supervised/Monitored Transfers", is supervision of the transfer of the child from one parent to the other.
+The term "Supervised Exchanges" or "Supervised/Monitored Transfers", is supervision of the transfer of the child from one parent to the other.

 Supervision is limited to the "exchange or transfer only", with the remainder of the parent child contact remaining unsupervised.